UPDATED: November 2025

 What Are the Basics?

-To obtain any IAPP certification, you must pass a qualifying exam.
-Each of these exams contain 90 questions, for which you will have two and a half hours to complete.
-A passing score is 300 or above.
+For all exams, a passing score is 300 or above.
 But what is required to obtain a score of 300 is variable.
-The most detailed guidance about how IAPP exams are graded that comes directly from the IAPP can be found in its Privacy Certification Handbook.
+The most detailed guidance about how IAPP exams are graded that comes directly from the IAPP can be found in its IAPP Certification Candidate Handbook.
 Let us take a closer look at some of the key points that IAPP makes in that handbook.

 “Each question is worth 1 point and is scored as correct or incorrect”